 Earthquake instruments shall be classified into two categories, namely broadband velocity seismometers and strong motion accelerographs.
 The data from these sensors are recorded onto a digital acquisition system.

-Velocity meter

-The broadband velocity seismometer is a tri-axial, force-balanced, broadband velocity transducer with electronic feedback and axial accuracy better than 1°.
+Velocity meter — The broadband velocity seismometer is a tri-axial, force-balanced, broadband velocity transducer with electronic feedback and axial accuracy better than 1°;

-Accelerometer

-An accelerometer is an electromechanical tri-axial device, which records accelerations along the three cartesian directions.
+Accelerometer — An accelerometer is an electromechanical tri-axial device, which records accelerations along the three cartesian directions; and

-Displacement meter

-A displacement meter is a global positioning system, the tri-axial device that records displacements along the three cartesian directions.
+Displacement meter — A displacement meter is a global positioning system, the tri-axial device that records displacements along the three cartesian directions.

 6.2.1 Specifications

-Broadband seismographs

-Broadband velocity seismometer and data acquisition system are an integral part of the system to record ground motion velocity with time.
+Broadband seismographs — Broadband velocity seismometer and data acquisition system are an integral part of the system to record ground motion velocity with time.
 The instruments of the present generation are digital systems with the sensors working on the principle of force feedback system.
 The minimum specifications of the sensors required to be deployed shall be as specified hereunder.

 The sensor shall have the following capabilities:

-Tri-axial Measurement — It should measure vertical, north-south, and east-west motions.
+Tri-axial measurement — It should measure vertical, north-south, and east-west motions;

-Type — It should be a force-balanced broadband velocity transducer with electronic feedback and axial accuracy better than 1°, for surface fault deployment.
+Type — It should be a force-balanced broadband velocity transducer with electronic feedback and axial accuracy better than 1°, for surface fault deployment;

-Frequency Response — It should have a flat response (within +/- 3 dB) to ground velocity in the range of 120 sec to 50 Hz.
+Frequency response — It should have a flat response (within +/- 3 dB) to ground velocity in the range of 120 s to 50 Hz;

-Dynamic Range — It should be 135 dB or more;
+Dynamic range — It should be 135 dB or more;

-Full-scale Output voltage — It should be ± 20 V;
+Full-scale output voltage — It should be ± 20 V;

 Damping — It should be 0.7 times of critical damping;

-Output Sensitivity — It should be 1,500 V/(m/s) or more;
+Output sensitivity — It should be 1 500 V/(m/s) or more;

-Linearity — It should be less than ± 1 percent of full-scale
+Linearity — It should be less than ± 1 percent of full-scale;

-Mass Centering — It should have an option to perform the mass centering through a motorized method either, by an external command given locally or remotely.
-The temperature range for which no centering is required shall not exceed ± 20 °C.
+Mass centering — It should have an option to perform the mass centering through a motorized method either, by an external command given locally or remotely.
+The temperature range for which no centering is required shall not exceed ± 20 °C;

-Frequency response curve — It should have a frequency response curve of the unit along with information regarding the transfer function including poles, zeros, and normalization factor provided by the manufacturer (for each sensor as per the serial number) shall be over the range of 120 sec to 50 Hz;
+Frequency response curve — It should have a frequency response curve of the unit along with information regarding the transfer function including poles, zeros, and normalization factor provided by the manufacturer (for each sensor as per the serial number) shall be over the range of 120 s to 50 Hz;

-Noise — It should have a noise response below the USGS new low noise model in the frequency range of 120 sec to 50 Hz.
+Noise — It should have a noise response below the USGS new low noise model in the frequency range of 120 s to 50 Hz.
 Test reports of the sensor noise over the full pass band should be provided by the manufacturer;

 Levelling — Bubble level indicator should be provided for leveling the transducer;